three-cubed/prettypay/README.md

 ## Prettypay.open(*amount*) <a id='open'></a>
 This is the basic Prettypay function, and the only one you need to make the payment processor appear and function on your page.
-As an argument, pass a number to Prettypay to charge.
+As an argument, pass a number to Prettypay to charge:

+    Prettypay.open(myExampleAmount)

 Prettypay.open() includes various options.